ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

   To controll OpenManipulator, first click the `Timer Start` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI.png)

-  To check the status of the OpenManipulator (joint states, kinematics pose).
+  To check the status of the OpenManipulator-X (joint states, kinematics pose).
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI2.png)

-  To manipulate the OpenManipulator in the [joint space]{: .popup}.
+  To manipulate the OpenManipulator-X in the [joint space]{: .popup}.
 Enter the joint angles and total time of the trajectory.
 Then click the `send` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI3.png)

-  To manipulate the OpenManipulator in the [task space]{: .popup}.
-Enter the kinematics pose of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+  To manipulate the OpenManipulator-X in the [task space]{: .popup}.
+Enter the kinematics pose of the OpenManipulator-X end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
 Then click the `send` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI4.png)

   To create a drawing trajectory with the OpenManipulator.
 First, choose the drawing trajectory type(line, circle, rhombus, heart).
 And enter the parameters according to the drawing trajectory type and the total time of the drawing trajectory.
 Then click the `send` button.